 When you arrive in Wiarton, take time to turn right at almost any intersection before you come to the main highway and you will find yourself at the great municipal park, which offers a stunning view of Colpoys Bay.

-Ironically, although the area around the present-day community had for centuries been a staging area for an important portage route (known as the Rankin Portage route) for native and non-native travelers, Wiarton was the last community to be settled on Colpoys Bay.
+Ironically, although the area around the present-day community had for centuries been a staging area for an important portage route (now known as the Rankin Portage route) for native and non-native travelers, Wiarton was the last community to be settled on Colpoys Bay.

 In Wiarton, turn right (north) on Highway #6, which if you don't stop in town will will continue your route to travel the Bruce Peninsula taking you directly to Tobermory, and the tip of the Bruce Peninsula.